canonical/ops-scenario/UPGRADING.md

 ### Define resources with the Resource class

-The resources in State objects were previously plain dictionaryes, and are now `scenario.Resource` objects, aligning with all of the other State components.
+The resources in State objects were previously plain dictionaries, and are now `scenario.Resource` objects, aligning with all of the other State components.

 ```python